Anodyne’s mind raced with possibility. Eagerly he began to grin.

 “You mean to tell me something managed to defeat your guardian angel?
 I don’t know a single god that would even try to attack one, let alone win.”

-“Oh I have no idea what caused her to fall upon this state, but she gave me some of her memories before falling to this form.
+“Oh, I have no idea what caused her to fall into this state, but she gave me some of her memories before falling into this form.
 So I have some understanding of what is happening.”

 “Is your plan to bring her back?
 Then use her help to defeat Xarius?”
 Sylum said as he examined the asteroid further.
 His eyes were drawn to the top as he heard a cracking sound.
 Anodyne had plunged his hand through the top of the stone around her, carving a way to her heart.
-Plunging his hand through her chest he bit through his lip with anticipation.
-As soon as Anodyne grabbed her heart he felt an overwhelming heat run through his body.
+Plunging his hand through her chest, he bit through his lip with anticipation.
+As soon as Anodyne grabbed her heart, he felt an overwhelming heat run through his body.
 His eyes turned blue as his body went into panic mode.
 Veins in his head started to illuminate with a vibrant purple energy.
-Sylum stood back from the situation, watching curiously, but cautiously.
-Anodyne started to turn feral and he straddled the asteroid.
-His feet and spare hands set wide across its surface as he centred himself above the angel’s heart.
+Sylum stood back from the situation, watching curiously but cautiously.
+Anodyne started to turn feral, and he straddled the asteroid.
+His feet and spare hands set wide across its surface as he centered himself above the angel’s heart.

 “Come now!
 You were once so eager to give me your secrets!
 Why hold back now?!”
 Anodyne screamed as he felt his hand slowly melding with the heart, uncertain if he was forcing his way through or if it was consuming him.
 “From darkness you came, unto darkness you shall return once again.
 Face the inevitable.
 Take the stride into the dark.
 Leave behind the secrets of your past.
 Give me the knowledge needed to burn the scourge that poisons my planet.”